gitter-badger/twitter/api/README.md

-Specify the public API for every Twitter implementation.
+Specifies the public API for every Twitter implementation.